 - Extreme body temperatures that can produce hypothermia or hyperthermia

 These effects begin around half an hour after ingesting a dose of LSD and continue for a far longer duration than many other types of drugs, with effects lasting up to 12 hours.
-The intensity and duration of a dose, which can be as small as 20 micrograms, depends on the amount consumed as well as the level of tolerance that the user has developed.
+The intensity and duration of a dose, depends on the amount consumed as well as the level of tolerance that the user has developed.

 Over the long term, LSD can have far-reaching effects, particularly for regular users.
 One of these long-term effects is the tendency of people who have used acid to flashback to an earlier trip – typically a bad trip – months or even years after the fact.